 State law requires all students who cannot be immunized due to religious or medical reasons may no longer complete the paperwork online or at the school.
-Parents/Guardians must report to DC Department of Health and complete the paperwork in person.
+Parents/ Guardians must report to DC Department of Health and complete the paperwork in person.
 Please contact DC Department of Health Immunization Division at (202) 576-7130 for questions.

 Please note: Upon accruing unexcused absences for missing health information, you and your child will be subject to the Attendance Policy of this handbook and D.C.
 Truancy Law.
+IMMUNIZATION is a school-required mandate and is considered Medical Neglect by Child and Family Services

 Parents must submit forms to the main office and should retain copies in the event the information is requested again.
-Students without complete, up-to-date immunization forms will receive letters requesting up-to-date records.
+Students without complete, up-to-date immunization forms will receive letters requesting up-todate records.